 While it is not typically the intention of individuals to divorce their spouse when entering a marriage, divorce is a common occurrence.
+Estate planning in a divorce is crucial, as your spouse may retain legal powers until finalization.
 It is important to update your estate plan in the event of a divorce, as your spouse may still have certain legal powers until the divorce is finalized.
 It is recommended to consult with a lawyer for specific legal advice, but here are some changes to consider making to your estate plan during and after the divorce process:

 - Update Your Power of Attorney